inspec/kitchen-inspec/README.md

       chef_license_key: LICENSE_KEY_VALUE
 ```

+Or

+It could also be configured by setting environment variable `CHEF_LICENSE_KEY` with the license key string.

 Additionally, If you are using InSpec with Local Licensing Service, you can configure `chef_license_server` by providing the Licensing Service URL.